Baldivis, Western Australia

-Baldivis is home to the most Afrikaans, Maori and Shona speakers of any suburb in Australia.

 History

 The name of Baldivis was thought up by settlers in the area who were attracted to the region by the 1920s Group Settlement Scheme.
 The name derives from three ships which travelled to Western Australia in 1922, all within six weeks of each other, bringing settlers under the scheme.
 They were named BALranald, DIogenes and the JerVIS Bay.
 It was the maiden voyage for all three ships and they were all built in the same shipyard in the same year.

-Land parallel to the eastern side of Baldivis Road was set aside for the Baldivis Tramway between Jandakot in the north and Karnup to the south, to provide access to the Group Settlement Scheme land.
+Land parallel to the eastern side of Baldivis Road was set aside for the Baldivis tramway between Jandakot in the north and Karnup to the south, to provide access to the Group Settlement Scheme land.
 Although part of the tramway was constructed, it was never constructed in Baldivis.
 The tramway reserve is retained for open space.

 Many of the road names in Baldivis (e.g. Sixty Eight Road, Fifty Road, etc.) originate from the group numbers.

 Land in the western portion of Baldivis was zoned for urban development in the 1990s, and the suburb has been progressively developed for residential use.
 The first residential estate to be developed was Settlers Hills, by Stockland.